 Universal Asynchronous Receiver and Transmitter is a serial communication protocol.
-It is an ‘asynchronous’ communication protocol… meaning it does not have a clock line (read about the use of clock line in digital communication protocols) to sync the data transfer.
+It is an ‘asynchronous communication protocol’ meaning it does not have a clock line (read about the use of clock line in digital communication protocols) to sync the data transfer.

 For it to be defined as a protocol we have to have some ground rules so that the transmitter and receiver can understand what each other are trying to say.
-So that’s when we have the baud rate (can be referred to as bit rate or rarely as bandwidth) Start and Stop bits.
+So that’s when we have the baud rate (can be referred to as bit rate or rarely as bandwidth), Start and Stop bits.

-I will not go into the details of the serial communication protocol in general… it’s a post for another day!
-But if you really can’t resist the urge our friends at MaxEmbedded have done a wonderful job in explaining the basics do have look.
+I will not go into the details of the serial communication protocol in general it’s a post for another day!
+But if you really can’t resist the urge, our friends at MaxEmbedded have done a wonderful job in explaining the basics.
+Do have look.

 Like I mentioned in my previous post, I wanted the serial transmission and reception to be handled by interrupts and that’s exactly how I have done it.
-The best part is I have tried to make the functions look and behave mostly like the Arduino serial library.
+The best part is that I have tried to make the functions look and behave mostly like the Arduino serial library.

 Why use interrupts for reception and not for transmission?

-Well it’s not as unfair as may seem… we have good reason to do it!
+Well it’s not as unfair as it may seem… we have good reason to do it!
 When interrupt based serial communication is discussed, most of the time people write the reception in interrupt mode and transmission in polling mode.

 The reason is that the incoming byte is time sensitive.
 That is if we are busy doing something else while a byte is at the received register, then the successive byte can overwrite the existing byte and the previous byte will be lost forever.

-I have used interrupts in both transmit and receive functions just to demonstrate the its use in both the cases!
+I have used interrupts in both transmit and receive functions just to demonstrate its use in both the cases!